Special Exemptions for Florida Non-Residential Farm Buildings

 Florida statute 604.50 defines what these exemptions are and for what they may be applied.
 According to the statute, “Notwithstanding any provision of law to the contrary, any nonresidential farm building, farm fence, or farm sign that is located on lands used for bona fide agricultural purposes is exempt from the Florida Building Code and any county or municipal code or fee, except for code provisions implementing local, state, or federal floodplain management regulations.”
 According to this statute, any non-residential farm building, farm fence, or farm sign located on lands used for legitimate agricultural purposes is exempt from the Florida Building Code and any county or municipal code or fee.

 The statute defines a non-residential farm building as “any temporary or permanent building or support structure that is classified as a nonresidential farm building on a farm under s.
 553.73(10)(c) or that is used primarily for agricultural purposes, is located on land that is an integral part of a farm operation or is classified as agricultural land under s.
 193.461, and is not intended to be used as a residential dwelling.”
 Examples include barns, greenhouses, shade houses, farm offices, storage buildings, or poultry houses.
-If your structure meets this definition, it is exempt from Florida Building Code.
+If your structure meets this definition, it is exempt from the Florida Building Code.
 The primary purpose of your structure determines if it meets the statute’s definition.

 While non-residential farm buildings are exempt from the Florida Building Code, it is important to note that if your structure is built within a FEMA flood zone, you must still comply with FEMA flood regulations.
 These regulations ensure that buildings are constructed to withstand potential flooding and maintain safety standards.
 Further, you may be exposing your business to code enforcement issues if the building you constructed under the exemption is primarily being used for public accommodation.
 Agritourism operators should be mindful of the penalties they could face if it appears to the outside world that the building is more often than not being used solely for public events.